Master's Programme in Modern History

 These processes include state and nation building; the struggle between democracy and dictatorship; European imperialism and anti-imperial movements; the rise of identity-based social and political movements; political extremism and how governments have responded to it; and changing policies on migration out of and into Europe.

-You will acquire skills in doing research and writing, and learn to analyse a wide array of sources, including handwritten materials, images and material artefacts, and online databases.
-You will be introduced to digital humanities approaches, and you will have access to a number of digital resources and databases and the rich collections in the Uppsala University Library.
+You will acquire skills in doing research and writing, and learn how to analyse a wide array of sources, including handwritten materials, images and material artefacts, and online databases.
+You will be introduced to digital humanities approaches, and have access to a number of digital resources and databases, as well as the rich collections in the Uppsala University Library.

 Student profile

 You have a broad interest in the humanities or social sciences and have studied a good amount of history during your Bachelor's programme.
 Having an interest in current issues in society and some social engagement will probably also help during your Master's studies.
-You are extremely motivated and have confidence in your ability and knowledge.
-You enjoy opportunities to study primary sources and discuss them with your peers.
+You are extremely motivated and feel confident in your ability and knowledge.
+You enjoy having opportunities to study primary sources and discuss them with your peers.
 You are comfortable talking and writing in English.

 You expect to contribute as much to the educational experience of others as you expect to learn from their previous experiences and knowledge.
-A future PhD education is a distinct possibility, but starting to work right after graduation is also something you are considering.
+A future PhD education is a distinct possibility, but entering the job market right after graduation is also something you are considering.

 Degree